 - Make sure that you’re using the official forms issued by the USPS — either online or through the nearest post office.

 - Throughout the documents, use the appropriate trademark or incoterms that are used internationally for the trade or shipping of goods.

 - Write an accurate description of the sender such as their full name, address and phone number, among other details.
 If you want to ship commercial goods, make sure to add a VAT number.

-- Fill out your GXG International Air Waybill, and the commercial invoice PS Form 6182 using Click-N-Ship or USPS Customs Forms tool and print the forms.
+- Fill out your GXG International Air Waybill, and the commercial invoice PS Form 6182 using the Click-N-Ship or USPS Customs Forms tool and print the forms.

 - Provide a detailed and relevant description of your packages such as the type of goods, the number of pieces included, and the shipment weight.